shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 >
 >1.
 Statement.
 Both variables are bounded to all real numbers and we are assuming the predicate has a meaning assigned to it
 >2.
 Neither.
 Although the first x is bounded to all natural numbers and the second x is a free variable that is not bounded to anything and does not have a quantifier (See [[#Variable Scope for Quantified Statement|Variable Scope]]).
 >3.
 Statement.
 Variable y is bounded and has a quantifier.
-2.7 is a real number that is assigned to the predicate itself.
+2.7 is a real number that is passed into the predicate itself.
 >4.
 Sentence.
 The first y is bounded and with a quantifier.
 The second y has a quantifier but it is not bounded to any domain (See [[#Variable Scope for Quantified Statement|Variable Scope]]).